Wise (company): History

 On 21 January 2021, Sky News reported that Wise had appointed Goldman Sachs and Morgan Stanley as joint global coordinators for its planned initial public offering.
 On 22 February 2021, the company rebranded from TransferWise to Wise.
 As part of this rebranding, the company also launched a new website domain.
 The company rebranded to reflect its expanded product offering beyond international money transfer.

 On 2 July 2021, it was announced in a prospectus published by the company that co-founder Taavet Hinrikus would step down as chair within a year.
 It was also announced that David Wells would replace him in this position.

 On 7 July 2021, Wise went public with a direct listing on the London Stock Exchange and was valued at $11 billion.

 On 27 June 2022, the Financial Conduct Authority reported that the Wise CEO, Kristo Käärmann, was included on their list of individuals and businesses receiving penalties for a deliberate default regarding their tax affairs.
 He would remain on the list for 12 months, starting in September 2021.
 He reportedly failed to pay £720,000 for the 2017–2018 tax year.

 In 2023, the founders, Käärmann and Hinrikus, have improved their positions in The Sunday Times Rich List 2023 of the wealthiest people in the UK.
 Käärmann, ranked as 156th, being worth £1.134 billion and Hinrikus ranked 197th with a net worth of £861 million.

 In June 2024, the company announced that its customers may have been affected by a data breach at partner bank Evolve Bank & Trust.

 In March 2025, Wise continued its expansion journey by opening new offices in London and Tallinn.
 A new office in Singapore opened in April 2025.

-In June 2025, Wise announced that it planned to move its primary listing from London to the U.S.
+In June 2025, Wise announced that it planned to move its primary listing from London to the U.S. The transfer was completed in May 2026, when Wise began trading on Nasdaq while retaining a secondary listing on the London Stock Exchange.

+In June 2026, The Bureau of Investigative Journalism reported that Wise platforms were suspected of being involved in around £432m worth of suspicious transactions spanning 30 European countries.
+Shortly after, Belgian prosecutors told French media that Wise was being investigated over suspicions criminals were using its accounts for money laundering.